Renovating Victorian Fireplaces

-1. The fireplace is dismantled, shelf removed, and legs, frieze etc., to enable blasting to be more easily carried out.
+1. The cast-iron fireplace is dismantled, including the removal of shelf, legs, and frieze etc., to enable blasting to be more easily carried out.

 2. If the tiles are to be kept, these are taped over or removed to prevent damage.